Andorem/comp380-project/README.md

 # COMP 380 Project
 ## About
-Utilizes QR Codes to store and organize item (e.g. moving, recipes) information
+Utilizes QR Codes to create and store personalized item information for convenient organization and later retrieval (e.g. tracking the contents of different boxes while packing and moving)

 ## Team Members:
 1. Gabriella de Asis